 Responsible travel tip: You can also limit the number of plastic bags you use by only using one bin in your hotel room.

-Have you been to Bangkok?
-What were the highlights of your stay?
+What were the highlights of your Bangkok itinerary?
 Share your experience in the comments below!

 Did you like this article?
 Add it to your Pinterest boards: